 I can't believe it.

-Um Katie Hopkins from across the pond is visiting.
+Katie Hopkins from across the pond is visiting.

-Well, that means that there's gonna be some restaurant bar tonight that is going to be very loud with Linda and Katie Hopkins and Rose Tennant, by the way, who is our friend from uh PA in Pittsburgh and longtime friend of the program, and uh good to see you all.
+Well, that means that there's going to be some restaurant bar tonight that is going to be very loud with Linda and Katie Hopkins.

-How uh how y'all what are you doing here from across the pond?
+What are you doing here from across the pond?

-We're gonna cause trouble, I think.
+We're going to cause trouble, I think.

-And those clips that you just played there, I mean really, we are not all equal.
+And those clips that you just played there, I mean, really, we are not all equal.

 Some people are less deserving than others.